Pizza in Canada: Atlantic Canada

 Atlantic Canada has several unique varieties, which have spread to other parts of the country as people migrate for work.
 Donair pizza is inspired by the Halifax fast food of the same name, and is topped with mozzarella cheese, donair meat, tomatoes, onions, and a sweetened condensed milk-based donair sauce.

 Garlic fingers is an Atlantic Canadian pizza garnished with melted butter, garlic, cheese, and sometimes bacon, with the round sliced into fingers and served with donair sauce.

 Pictou County pizza is a variant of pizza unique to Pictou County in Nova Scotia; this pizza has a "brown sauce" made from vegetables and spices instead of red tomato sauce.

 Montreal-style pizza

 The predominantly francophone Canadian province of Quebec has its specialties.
-One is the Montreal "all dressed": tomato sauce (a little spicy), pepperoni, green pepper slices, and mushrooms.
+One is the Montreal "all dressed": mild-spice tomato sauce, pepperoni, green pepper slices, and mushrooms.
 The Italian immigrant community in Montreal is known for their Rossa Romana Pizza (sometimes referred to as Pizza Rustica).
 This is a variety of Italian tomato pie and consists of a thick crust that is covered in a thick plain sweet tomato sauce, and often cut in square pieces and served cold.
 In Stoney Creek, Ontario, a similar type of cheeseless tomato pie produced by Roma Bakery is popular.